SEO Keyword Research Quick Guide

 Searcher satisfaction is achieved when you understand the search intent of a keyword and create content that satisfies the reason for their search.

-For instance, if you look up food dishes, you’ll notice that sometimes search results return recipes, while other times they return restaurants.
+For instance, if you look up food dishes, you’ll notice that sometimes search results return recipes, while other times return restaurants.

 These tools will provide you with relevant keywords with their associated volume, but it’s up to you to put yourself in your customers’ shoes to understand their search intent.